 The District shall establish programs, measures, or alternative means and methods to continue student engagement and access to education during a student's period of expulsion.
-The District's program shall include offering an expelled student an opportunity for enrollment in digital learning courses or other alternative educational courses that result in the receipt of academic credit that is at least equal to credit the expelled student may have received from the District if the student had not been expelled.

 DISCIPLINE FOR THE HANDICAPPED

 Cotter School District adheres to discipline guidelines for eligible students with disabilities under the Individuals with Disabilities Education Act (IDEA) and public law (P.L.
 94-142).
 A parent or guardian will receive the booklet Your Rights as a Parent Under P.L.
 94-142.
 A copy of these guidelines is available upon request from the office.